Fallen Staff - Marie F. Curtis

 USPO Bickel was on leave at the time of Marie’s death and returned the day of the shooting.
 USPO Bickel was one of Marie’s pallbearers.

-Photo courtesy C A Filius at Find a Grave.
+Photo courtesy C A Filius at Find a Grave and has been manually and AI enhanced by this curator.
 Date unknown.

 Memorial plaque for fallen U.S. Probation Clerk Marie F. Curtis.
 Photo taken by this curator while on TDY at PPSO.